knapkova/knapkova/README.md

-# 👋 Hi, I'm Tereza Knapková
+# 👋

 🎓 Master’s student in Computer Science at Aarhus University — specialization in AI & Cryptology (2025 - *2027)

-🎓 Bachelor’s in Software Engineering from Tomas Bata University in Zlín (2025)
+🎓 Bachelor’s in Software Engineering from Tomas Bata University in Zlín (2021-2025)

 💻 Tech explorer & fast learner